vdbxio/clomads-card-holder/README.md

+OSHWA -- US000129
 # Concrete Business Card Holder
+`AS OF 2023, THE SINGLE SOURCE OF TRUTH IS VDBXIO/WIKI - THIS REPO WILL SOON BE DEPRECATED`
 ## Description

 A  business card holder designed by Chloe Madison (@clomads) from a 3D model that was then 3D printed, molded, cast in concrete.
 Additionally it features a steel ball and magnet to keep cards in place.
 It is available for purchase from Chloe Madison's Etsy shop (clomads.etsy.com) or from Voidbox Industries via Amazon prime.
 You can make your own with the details in these docs.